Ethan Berkowitz: 2008 campaign

 In 2008 Berkowitz ran for election as U.S. Representative for Alaska's at-large congressional district, held by scandal-plagued Republican Don Young, who was seeking his 19th term in Congress.
 Berkowitz defeated Diane Benson in the August 26 Democratic primary by a substantial margin.

 The initial results from the general election on November 4, 2008, showed Young leading the race, but with many absentee and provisional ballots left to be counted, the race was not called.
-On November 12 the media declared that Young had been reelected.
+On November 12 it was reported that Young had been reelected.
 Berkowitz conceded defeat on November 18, after counting of absentee and provisional ballots had mostly been completed and Young had a clearly insurmountable lead.
 Ultimately Young received 50% of the vote to Berkowitz's 45%.
 Berkowitz received more votes in 2008 (142,560) than any Democrat who had ever run against Young for Congress, and came the closest any Democrat had to unseating Young since 1990, when John Devens of Valdez received 48% of the vote.